codefresh-io/docs.codefresh.io/_docs/enterprise/codefresh-runner.md

 {% endraw %}
 {% endhighlight %}

-### Security roles
+### Security Roles

 Installation of the Codefresh runner on a Kubernetes cluster is also setting up 2 groups of objects.
-Each one has own RBAC needs and therefore, expected created roles(and cluster-roles)
+Each one has own RBAC needs and therefore, expects created roles (and cluster-roles)

 You can see the exact resource descriptors [on Github](https://github.com/codefresh-io/venona/tree/master/venonactl/pkg/templates/kubernetes).